bgpdata/bgpdata/README.md

 ---

-[https://bgp-data.net](https://bgp-data.net/?ref=github) — BGP Data Collection and Analytics Service
+[https://bgp-data.net](https://bgp-data.net/?ref=github) — A BGP Data Aggregation Service.

 BGPDATA helps researchers and network operators gain insights into their networks by providing a scalable and reliable way to analyze and inspect historical and live BGP data from [Route Views](https://www.routeviews.org/) and [RIPE NCC RIS](https://ris.ripe.net/).